 Role Of Hair On Newborn Baby Body:

-There is a definite reason for existence of body hair on newborn babies.
+There is a definite reason for the existence of body hair on newborn babies ( 2).

 - Lanugo acts as a protection on the tender skin of your baby while she is in your womb.

-- It avoids any damage that can be caused by the amniotic fluid.
+- It prevents any damage that can be caused by the amniotic fluid.

 So, even if it does not look so nice, this initial body hair is advantageous to your little one.

 How To Treat Newborn Baby Body Hair?

 Even though hair on newborn body is lost naturally within one to four months after birth, here are a few tricks that will hasten the process:

 - Apply olive oil on your baby’s body and massage gently twice a day.